Top aide leading GOP response to Kavanaugh allegations resigns amid prior sexual harassment claims

-A top aide advising the Republican-led Senate Judiciary Committee’s in their response to the sexual assault allegations leveled against Supreme Court nominee Brett Kavanaugh resigned on Saturday after NBC News uncovered evidence that he had been dismissed from a previous job over his own sexual harassment controversy.
+A top aide advising the Republican-led Senate Judiciary Committee in their response to the sexual assault allegations leveled against Supreme Court nominee Brett Kavanaugh resigned on Saturday after NBC News uncovered evidence that he had been dismissed from a previous job over his own sexual harassment controversy.

 Garrett Ventry has denied the allegations, but said that he would step down in order to “avoid distraction” from the committee.
 He is the same aide who denied that the Senate Judiciary Committee had previous knowledge that Ed Whelan, a prominent conservative writer and former clerk to Antonin Scalia, would be pushing an incendiary conspiracy theory implicating another man as Christine Blasey Ford’s attacker, not Kavanaugh.
 Whelan has since deleted his tweets but failed to offer an explanation of how he arrived at his theory.